-Canadians have been able to bet on parlays through provincial lotteries at less than fair odds for more than 35 years.
-However, a real push for legal, single-game betting is now here with a new bill gaining support in Canadian Parliament.
+Most Canadians have been able to bet on parlays through provincial lotteries at less than fair odds for more than 30 years, but the Canadian sports betting game is about to change.
+Legal, single-game betting is now on its way with the federal government passing a bill in June 2021 that will put a decision on single-game wagering into the hands of each Canadian province and territory.

-Most Provincial Gaming Commissions and Lottery Corporations are raring to go as single-game betting is a promising a new source of tax revenue, jobs for Canadians, and an end to the flow of billions of Canadian dollars to illegal bookies and offshore online sportsbooks.
+Most Provincial Gaming Commissions and Lottery Corporations are raring to go as single-game betting represents a promising new source of tax revenue, jobs for Canadians, and an end to the flow of billions of Canadian dollars to illegal bookies and offshore online sportsbooks.
+In fact, our PlayCanada analysts crunched the numbers and found Canada’s introduction of singles could bring in wagers of more than CA$25 billion and CA$2 billion in revenue within three years.
+You can all about it in our recent white paper.

-Here’s a complete breakdown of everything you need to know about the kind of online sports betting soon coming to Canada.
+Here’s a complete breakdown of everything you need to know about the kind of online sports betting coming to Canada right now:

 When will Canada legalize single-game sports betting?

-With legal single-game betting looking more like a reality here in Canada every day, here’s a look at each Canadian province’s current stance on the issue:
+With legal single-game betting quickly becoming a reality here in Canada, here’s a look at each Canadian province’s stance on the issue and whether they plan to launch single-game sports betting in 2021:

 British Columbia and Manitoba